muritane/coordination-architecture/mastery.md

 ## Why Mastery Is Often Invisible

-Mastery frequently manifests as:
+Mastery often appears as:

-* failures that do not occur,
+- failures that never occur,
-* crises that never fully form,
+- crises that never fully form,
-* paths not taken,
+- paths not taken,
-* early constraints that prevent later damage.
+- early constraints that prevent later damage.

 As a result, it is:

-* undervalued by output metrics,
+- invisible to output metrics,
-* mistaken for temperament,
+- mistaken for temperament,
-* confused with conservatism.
+- misread as conservatism.

-This is a measurement failure, not a performance failure.
+This is a measurement failure, not a capability failure.

 ---

-## Failure Modes Mistaken for Mastery
+## Common Misidentifications

-Common confusions include:
+Patterns often mistaken for mastery include:

-* speed mistaken for depth,
+- speed mistaken for depth,
-* decisiveness mistaken for judgment,
+- decisiveness mistaken for judgment,
-* confidence mistaken for understanding,
+- confidence mistaken for understanding,
-* moral certainty mistaken for integration,
+- moral certainty mistaken for integration,
-* local dominance mistaken for global viability.
+- dominance mistaken for viability.

 These patterns often succeed briefly and collapse later.